Landlord-Tenant Lawyer Career Information

 Landlord-tenant law is a unique facet of real estate law.
-Landlord-tenant lawyers deal with the relationship between property owners (landlords) and renters of that property (tenants).
+Landlord-tenant lawyer types deal with the relationship between property owners (landlords) and renters of that property (tenants).
 These attorneys may represent landlords or tenants.
 They often draw up leases for landlords or, on the flip side, may help renters to retrieve a security deposit from a landlord.

 Federal laws often protect tenants’ rights as they are apt to have fewer resources than their landlords.
 Such laws include (but are not limited to):